 Manning Coastcare Group has played a continuing role in protecting and restoring this area.
 The current challenges to preserving this important native vegetation are weed invasion (which suppresses regeneration of the rainforest) and the threat of bush fire.

 On the right corner of the track entrance is a small Cheese Tree Glochidion ferdinandi.
-The pumpkin-shaped fruit, which start out green and turn red, resemble a small round Edam cheese.
+The pumpkin-shaped fruit, which starts out green and turns red, resembles a small round Edam cheese.
 The leaves are 3 to10 cm long and are alternatively arranged on the stem.